nathandebalthasar/csgoexchange/README.md

 $ serverless deploy
 ```

+Make sure to run the [refresh-db-script](./refresh-db-script/README.md) available at the root of the repository in order to populate the skins to the database.

 Once the stack is deployed on aws you can run the client with the following `.env`:
 ```
 REACT_APP_API_URL=api_url